Elastic Graphs: Minimizing embedding energy

 \begin{question} What is the structure of the subset of $\Len(G_2)$ on which $\DR$ reaches its maximum value?
 For instance, is it a convex subset of $\Len(G_2)$?
 Can it be a proper subset of the interior of $\Len(G_2)$? \end{question}

 As for convergence, we would like to say that Algorithm~\ref{alg:iter} works, in the sense that iterating $P\Iter_\phi$ always converges to a maximum of $\DR$ (which also computes $\Emb[\phi]$).
 The presence of extra fixed points of $\Iter_\phi$ means that this does not always happen.
-(In dynamical terms, $\DR$ is only weakly increased by $\Iter_\phi$, not strictly increased; so $\DR$ is not quite a Lyapunov function for this discrete dynamical system.)
+(In dynamical terms, $\DR$ is not decreased by $\Iter_\phi$, and not necessarily increased; so $\DR$ is not quite a Lyapunov function for this discrete dynamical system.)
 But we can make some statements.

 \begin{proposition} Algorithm~\ref{alg:iter} gives a sequence of lengths $\ell_i \in \Len(G_2)$ that converge projectively to a fixed point for $P\Iter_\phi$. \end{proposition}